computas/cd-jenkins-workshop/README.md

 6. Open a command line and navigate to the folder containing this repo.
 7. Run `vagrant up` (this might take  while).
 8. Run `vagrant ssh` to connect to the virtual box.
 This requires an SSH client.
 The (optional) Unix tools of the [Windows Git client](https://git-scm.com/download/win) include an SSH client.
-9. Open http://192.168.33.10:8080 (IP address configured in the Vagrantfile) in a web browser to get started with Jenkins.
-10. Open http://192.168.33.10:8081/artifactory/ (IP address configured in the Vagrantfile) in a web browser to get started with Artifactory.
+9. Exit from this Linux terminal session.
+10. Stop the virtual box using 'vagrant halt'.

+Both Jenkins and Artifactory will be set up and configured as part of the workshop.

+The installation can be tested by opening http://192.168.33.10:8080 in a web browser to access Jenkins, and http://192.168.33.10:8081/artifactory/ to access Artifactory (might require a restart).
+The IP address corresponds to the one configured in the [Vagrantfile](https://github.com/mgfeller/cd-jenkins-workshop/blob/master/Vagrantfile).